bbc/tal/widgets/carousel.md

 Included in the talexample project is a fairly complex example of a carousel component - it shows how to data bind, allows for configurable widget strips and supports custom aligment points via a config object passed in at component show.

-Take a look at static/script/appui/components/carouselcomponent.js and experiment by changing its configuration in static/script/appui/components/simple.js
+Take a look at [carouselcomponent.js](https://github.com/fmtvp/talexample/blob/master/static/script/appui/components/carouselcomponent.js) and experiment by modifying `_getCarouselConfig()` in [simple.js](https://github.com/fmtvp/talexample/blob/master/static/script/appui/components/simple.js) to alter the arguments passed to the carousel component.